This expert is no longer a staff member at The Heritage Foundation.

-Becky Norton Dunlop, a prominent leader, strategist, and counselor in the conservative movement, is The Heritage Foundation’s Ronald Reagan Distinguished Fellow.
+Becky Norton Dunlop, a prominent leader, strategist, and counselor in the conservative movement, was The Heritage Foundation’s Ronald Reagan Distinguished Fellow.

-Dunlop, who joined the leading think tank in 1998, holds the only policy chair in the country to be officially named for the 40th president.
-She succeeds Ed Meese, the U.S. attorney general under Reagan, who assumed emeritus status.
+Dunlop, who joined the leading think tank in 1998, held the only policy chair in the country to be officially named for the 40th president.
+She succeeded Ed Meese, the U.S. attorney general under Reagan, who assumed emeritus status.

-Dunlop oversees special projects, travels as an ambassador for Heritage, and works tirelessly to assure that the legacy of principles, policies, and practices represented by the life and service of Ronald Reagan remain in the hearts and minds of Americans.
+Dunlop oversaw special projects, traveled as an ambassador for Heritage, and worked tirelessly to assure that the legacy of principles, policies, and practices represented by the life and service of Ronald Reagan remain in the hearts and minds of Americans.

 Dunlop was a senior official in the Reagan administration from 1981-1989 inside the White House, at the Justice Department, and at the Interior Department.